top of page

 Learn how to fight pole arm in tourney both close in and far away against sword and shield, great weapon or 2 stick.

-Train Like You Mean It! by William of Fairhaven
+Train Like You Mean It! by Count William of Fairhaven

 In depth discussion on the philosophy of how to actually get better at fighting.
 Practice application examples of training, drills, mentality, issues and problems, confidence and much more.
 All boiled down to a practical level so you (the fighter) can actually make improvements even if you are the best fighter at your practice or all the fighters are novices.
 If you have boffers bring them but we can also do some armored drilling at the end time permitting.
 This class is open to any level of fighter, and we will also cover how training plays into trying to get a peerage.
 Physical training outside of fight practice, mental training and what you should be doing at practice will all be covered.